Topology of chalcogen chains: DOS as a function of

 The key observation is that, generally, and in particular at the gap closing momentum $k=\pi / 3$, the top and bottom bands have a predominantly $l_z=\pm1$ character, while the middle band has a predominantly $l_z=0$ character, where $l_z$ is the projection of the electron angular momentum onto the $z$ axis of the orbital basis \cite{klosinski2021}.
 Consequently, the $j=1/2$ pseudospin states are concentrated mostly in the middle band, while the $j=3/2$ pseudospin states dominate the top and bottom bands.
 Because the spin-orbit energy is positive for the $j=1/2$ pseudospin states and negative for the $j=3/2$ pseudospin states, we observe an upwards trend in the energy evolution of the middle band, which is not observed in the top and bottom bands.
 What follows is that there occurs a crossing of the two top bands but no crossing of the bottom two bands, a features which is visible in Fig. \ref{fig:ed-full} and in Fig.~\ref{fig:3-band-ed}.

-Finally, note that if the filling were 1/3 instead of 2/3, the spin-orbit interaction would change sign and the DOS in Figs.~\ref{fig:ed-full} and~\ref{fig:3-band-ed} would flip around the $E/t_\sigma =0$ axis in addition to the Fermi level moving to the lower gap---see Fig.~\ref{fig:soc-negative}.
-Consequently, the topological properties for the 1/3 filling are the same as for the 2/3 filling.
+{Finally, note that if the filling were 1/3 instead of 2/3, the spin-orbit interaction would change sign [see discussion in Sec. \ref{subsec:period-three}, under Eq. \eqref{eq:ham}].
+Therefore, the DOS in Figs.~\ref{fig:ed-full} and~\ref{fig:3-band-ed} would flip around the $E/t_\sigma =0$ axis in addition to the Fermi level moving to the lower gap -- see Fig.~\ref{fig:soc-negative}.
+Consequently, the topological properties for the 1/3 filling are the same as for the 2/3 filling.}

 \end{appendix}